-Vast ruby deposits were discovered in 1949 at Longido in northeast Tanzania at the foot of Mt.
+Vast ruby deposits were discovered in 1949 at Longido in Northeast Tanzania at the foot of Mt.
 Kilimanjaro.
 The discovery was made by Tom Blevins, an English prospector.
-He thought he had made the find of the century and he and his partner would become immensely wealthy.
+He thought he had made the find of the century and that he and his partner would become immensely wealthy.
 It was not to be.

 It took some years before a market could be found for this material.
-In fact Blevins had given up trying to market it and had stored tons of it in his garage.
+In fact, Blevins had given up trying to market it and had stored tons of it in his garage.
 He and his partner had turned their attention to meerschaum mining and pipe-carving instead.

-The mineralogical name of ruby-zoisite is anyolite, said to be derived from the Masai word for green ("anyoli").
+The mineralogical name of ruby-zoisite is anyolite, which is said to be derived from the Masai word for green ("anyoli").
 But it is most commonly called ruby-zoisite or ruby-in-zoisite.
 You may also hear it referred to as Tanganyika artstone.

-Ruby-zoisite rocks are difficult to fashion because of marked differences of hardness of their chief constituents.
+Ruby-zoisite rocks are difficult to fashion because of marked differences in hardness of their chief constituents.
 Zoisite and hornblende have a hardness of about 6.5 on the Mohs scale whereas ruby has a hardness of 9.
 Usually cutters try to emphasize the ruby portions of the material or achieve interesting contrasts.

 The Longido mining district in Tanzania continues to be the sole source for the world's supply of ruby-zoisite.